glycerine/truepack/README.md

-greenpack: a serialization convention for msgpack2; adds field versioning and type annotation.
+truepack: a serialization convention for msgpack2; adds field versioning and type annotation.
 ==========

+`truepack` is two things:

-`greenpack` is a simple convention for naming fields in `msgpack` data: we take the original field name and append a version number and basic type indicator.
+(1) a convention for naming fields in `msgpack` data: we take the original field name and append a version number and basic type indicator.

+(2) we encode integers using the true and accurate msgpack type information.
+    Readers read exactly what writers wrote.
+No hidden compression is applied.
+    No sneaky type transformation is attempted.

 # the main idea